henryhxyao/CarND-P7/README.md

 ## Model Explanation
 ### Overview

-A class named "Vehicle" (which is defined in "vehicle.cpp" and "vehicle.h") is created to store all the useful information and define all the behaviors of the main vehicle.
+A class named `Vehicle` (which is defined in "vehicle.cpp" and "vehicle.h") is created to store all the useful information and define all the behaviors of the main vehicle.

 Then in the main(), the following steps are taken:
-1. an Vehicle object "agent" is declared and the map_waypoints info is stored in "agent".
+1. an Vehicle object `agent` is declared and the map_waypoints info is stored in `agent`.

 "main.cpp" line 57:
 ```c++
 Vehicle agent(map_waypoints_x, map_waypoints_y, map_waypoints_s, map_waypoints_dx, map_waypoints_dy);
 ```
-2. After the main car's localization and sensor fusion data are received, store these data in "agent".
+2. After the main car's localization and sensor fusion data are received, store these data in `agent`.

 "main.cpp" line 95:
 ```c++
 agent.setState(j[1]["x"], j[1]["y"], j[1]["s"], j[1]["d"], j[1]["yaw"], j[1]["speed"], j[1]["previous_path_x"], j[1]["previous_path_y"], j[1]["end_path_s"], j[1]["end_path_d"]);
 ```
-3. Using the sensor fusion data, the "agent" predicts the trajectory of other vehicles in the time horizon of 3s.
+3. Using the sensor fusion data, the `agent` predicts the trajectory of other vehicles in the time horizon of 3s.

 "main.cpp" line 103:
 ```c++
 agent.generatePrediction(sensor_fusion);
 ```
-4. The "agent" generate the best trajectory of time horizon = 3s
+4. The `agent` generate the best trajectory of time horizon = 3s

 "main.cpp" line 105:
 ```c++
 agent.FSMPlanner();
 ```
-5. Only output the first 0.5 second trajectory to the simulator and throw away the next 2.5 seconds motion in the best_trajectory
+5. Only output the first 0.5 second trajectory to the simulator and throw away the next 2.5 seconds motion in the best_trajectory.

 "main.cpp" line 108-109:
 ```c++
 vector<double> next_x_vals(agent.best_trajectory.next_x_vals.cbegin(), agent.best_trajectory.next_x_vals.cbegin() + 25);